 As first he seemed to be coping well, but after a few months, he was hit by an explosion of emotions that took him by completely by surprise.
 And worst of all was that people’s expectations seemed to that, by now, after three whole months, he should be ‘getting over it’.
 He wondered what was wrong and Why he couldn’t “pull myself together”

-Nobody told me that this was grief.
+Bill writes: “Nobody told me that this was grief.
 Nobody told me what to expect, so the entire process caught me completely by surprise.
-What I would have given for someone to say that, while it was possibly the most difficult time of my life, that grief is a natural human experience, and reassure me that I was normal.”
+What I would have given for someone to reassure me that what I was going through was normal.”